Somerset 601-708

 Indenture of Release dated the 29th December 1836 and made between Francis

-Gill of Axminster Devon Grocer and Catharine his wife of the first part
+Gill of Axminster Devon Grocer and Catharine his

-George Hone of the same place and Mary his wife and James Phippen of
+wife of the first part George Hone of the same place and Mary his wife and

-Kilmington Grocer and Ann his wife Samuel Strong Gamis of Axminster Draper and Hannah his wife of the Second
+Grocer and Ann his wife Samuel Strong Gamis of Axminster Draper

-Part Ince Gamis of Yeovil Toy Dealer
+Ince Gamis of

-of the Third part and William Porter of Yeovil Bookseller of the fourth part
+Yeovil Toy Dealer of the Third part and William Porter of Yeovil Bookseller

-All That the site of a messuage dwellinghouse shop and premises situate on
+of the fourth part All That the site of a messuage dwellinghouse shop and premises situate on Castle Hill at

-there lately destroyed by fire Which said dwellinghouse was bounded on the
+Market Place there lately destroyed by fire Which said dwellinghouse

-north by the public Street on the South by the Stables of the 'Bell Inn' now
+was bounded on the north by the public Street on the South by the Stables of

-also burt down.
-The Indenture actually comprises of 2 Indentures and
+the 'Bell Inn' now also burt down.
+The Indenture

-altogether 3 parchments.
-The Documents
+actually comprises of 2 Indentures and altogether 3 parchments.
+The Documents are in excellent condition

-There are 12 wax seals at the foot and the Document is signed by all
+at the foot and the Document is signed by all parties to the parchments, The

-parties to the parchments, The largest parchment measures 30 inches by 24
+largest parchment measures 30 inches by 24 inches and the smallest Indenture

-inches and the smallest Indenture measures 24 inches by 15 inches. |
+measures 24 inches by 15 inches. |

 Gill |